crazywhalecc/static-php-cli/README-en.md

 # static-php-cli

-Compile A Statically Linked PHP With Swoole and other Extensions.
+Compile A Statically Linked PHP With Swoole and other Popular Extensions.

 Compile A Single Binary With PHP Code.